High Fructose Corn Syrup

 International Assessments and Authorizations

-U.S. Food And Drug Administration (FDA)
+U.S. Food And Drug Administration

-Affirmation by FDA this ingredient is generally recognized as safe as a direct human food ingredient.
-(GRAS FDA-Affirmed)
+Affirmation by FDA this ingredient is generally recognized as safe as a direct human food ingredient. ()

-The FDA reaffirmed the safety of HFCS saying, “We are not aware of any evidence, including the studies mentioned above, that there is a difference in safety between foods containing HFCS 42 or HFCS 55 and foods containing similar amounts of other nutritive sweeteners with approximately equal glucose and fructose content, such as sucrose, honey, or other traditional sweeteners.”
+The reaffirmed the safety of HFCS saying, “We are not aware of any evidence, including the studies mentioned above, that there is a difference in safety between foods containing HFCS 42 or HFCS 55 and foods containing similar amounts of other nutritive sweeteners with approximately equal glucose and fructose content, such as sucrose, honey, or other traditional sweeteners.”

-Learn More →
+Learn more →

-The European Commission provides guidance related to sugars intended for human consumption.
+The European Commission provides standards related to certain sugars intended for human consumption.

 In 2022, EFSA considered a tolerable upper intake of dietary sugars, concluding “[t]he intake of added and free sugars should be as low as possible in the context of a nutritionally adequate diet.”

-Learn More →
+Learn more →

 Codex Alimentarius considers high fructose corn syrup as a food.